 An Order to Show Cause is the DEA’s initiation of an administrative proceeding to revoke or suspend a DEA registration.
-To comply with the procedural due process, the DEA must provide you with notice of their intent to revoke or suspend your registration, and an opportunity for a hearing, so the DEA issues an Order to Show Cause, which explains their reason for revoking your registration and informs you of your right to challenge that decision.
+To comply with the procedural due process, the DEA must provide you with notice of their intent to revoke or suspend your registration, and an opportunity for a hearing.
+So the DEA will issue an Order to Show Cause, which explains their reason for revoking your registration and informs you of your right to challenge that decision.
 You will likely receive this in the form of a certified letter to your registered address.

 An effective alternative available to registrants is to appeal the voluntary surrender in federal court by seeking injunctive relief in the form of a preliminary injunction or temporary restraining order.

-Attorneys representing DEA registrants nationwide Health care providers who prescribe controlled substances (Schedule II to Schedule IV) must comply with the stringent Federal and State
+National DEA Registrations Defense & DEA Enforcement Actions Health care providers who prescribe controlled substances (Schedule II to Schedule IV) must comply with the stringent

 Send this to a friend